 Growth in Infrared Imaging market

-Maxtech International, Inc. is releasing the 2016 edition of its market research report on commercial and dual-use infrared imaging equipment markets (Vol. IRW-C).
-According to report, World infrared imaging markets have entered a new period of unprecedented growth.
-In 2015, the number of uncooled detectors shipped increased by more than 40% for the second year in a row, although market revenues grew at only 2% to $3.2 billion.
+World infrared imaging markets have entered a new period of unprecedented growth.
 This is almost entirely due to severe price reductions of uncooled infrared detectors which are being produced with higher yields, low cost wafer-level-packaging and highly integrated electronics.

 The traditional major application markets include Predictive Maintenance, Building Inspection, R&D, Process Control, Nondestructive Testing (NDT), Fire Fighting, Automotive Night Vision, Aircraft Enhanced Vision Systems (EVS), Security/surveillance, Law Enforcement/Personal Vision Systems and dual-use uncooled sights (Thermal Weapon Sights, Driver’s Vision Enhancers, etc.)

-Some of the traditional application markets fared significantly better than others in 2015.
-But they are all expected to benefit over the next five years from lower cost uncooled FPAs from detector suppliers that have establishing partnerships with semiconductor fabs, implementing Wafer Level Packaging (WLP), Wafer Level Optics and integrating electronics functions on ASICs (Application Specific Integrated Circuits).
+All applications are benefiting from lower cost uncooled FPAs from detector suppliers that have establishing partnerships with semiconductor fabs, implementing Wafer Level Packaging (WLP), Wafer Level Optics and integrating electronics functions on ASICs (Application Specific Integrated Circuits).

 At the same time, new cooled detector technologies are being developed for high-end thermal imaging.
 Developments are accelerating in superlattice detectors and high operating temperature (“HOT”) FPAs.
 Cameras based on new superlattice-based nBn and XBn detectors and T2SL (Type Two Superlattice) detectors are now available in the commercial market.